Department of Family Services

 Advisory Social Services Board

-At-Large - Chairman’s Office, Vacant
+At-Large - Chairman’s Office - Vacant

-Braddock District - Karen Darley
+Braddock District - Jessica Du Bois

-City of Falls Church - Mary Wilcox
+City of Falls Church - Sue Armstrong

 City of Fairfax - Andre Lee

-Hunter Mill District - Joe Koszarek
+Hunter Mill District - Marcia McDevitt

-Franconia District - Saud Hasan Shah, Secretary
+Franconia District - Marilyn Cruz

-Mason District - Julian De Phillips
+Mason District - Julian De Phillips, Secretary

 Mount Vernon District - Raymond McGrath, Vice Chair